LuggaPugga/better-captcha/packages/react/README.md

-# @better-captcha/solidjs
+# @better-captcha/react

-SolidJS wrappers for CAPTCHA providers that share the same lifecycle, render flow, and control handle so you can swap vendors without touching your UI.
+React wrappers for CAPTCHA providers that share the same lifecycle, render flow, and control handle so you can swap vendors without touching your UI.

 > [!WARNING]
 > This library is in early development and is not production ready yet.
 Expect breaking API changes while the provider surface stabilises.